Skip to Content

 ([]string, optional, default: [])

 Specify which tables to skip when syncing the source plugin.
 It accepts wildcards.
 This config is useful when using wildcards in tables, or when you wish to skip dependent tables.
-Note that if a table with dependencies is skipped, all its dependant tables will also be skipped.
+If a table with dependencies is skipped, all its dependent tables will also be skipped.

 skip_dependent_tables